Godswill-U/Technidus-Machine-Learning-Competition/README.md

 # Technidus-Machine-Learning-Competition
-Regression model that predicts a customer's average monthly spendings
+This is an introductory competition to test my understanding of machine learning concepts learnt.
+For this competition, i will be applying my knowledge about algorithms and modelling to predict customer average spend.
+Use the customer data provided to create a regression model that predicts a customer's average monthly spend.
+Ensure you contribute what you've learned in the resources shared.